centreon/centreon-archived/doc/en/installation/from_sources.rst

 CentOS
 ======

+Most CentOS users will find easier to install Centreon Web by using :ref:`packages provided by Centreon <install_from_packages>`.

-CentOS and RHEL environments do not possess as standard on archives all the dependences necessary for the installation of Centreon.
+CentOS and RHEL environments do not possess as standard on archives all the dependencies necessary for the installation of Centreon.
 You should add the *RPM Forge* archive

 64-bit system: